Sir Nathaniel Johnson's

 In May, 1703, the French traders had been waylaid and murdered by the Alabama.
 The hostilities thus begun continued nine years.
 Punitive expeditions from Mobile accomplished little; somewhat more effective were the attacks of the French Indians spurred on by liberal offers of reward for scalps and captives.
 Meanwhile the Alabama war greatly facilitated the work of the South Carolina traders, who, on the farthest frontier of the English colonies, advanced hand-in-hand their own profit and the political interests of their province.

-In 1702, Sir Nathaniel Johnson received a commission from John Lord Granville, investing him with the government of Carolina, to which office a salary of two hundred pounds was annexed, to be paid annually by the Receiver General of the colony.
-This gentleman had not only been bred a soldier from his youth, but had been also a member of the house of commons, and was well qualified for the trust.
+In 1702, Sir Nathaniel Johnson received a commission from John Grenville, 1st Baron of Granville of Potheride and Palatine over the Lords Proprietors, investing him with the government of Carolina, to which office a salary of two hundred pounds was annexed, to be paid annually by the Receiver General of the colony.
+This gentleman had not only been bred a soldier from his youth, but had been also a member of the House of Commons, and was well qualified for the trust.

-Sir Nathaniel Johnson looked upon Dissenters of every denomination as enemies to the constitutions of both church and state, and therefore, to subvert their power and influence, or compel them to uniformity of sentiment, another bill was brought into the assembly, framed in such a manner as to exclude them entirely from the house of representatives.
+Sir Nathaniel Johnson looked upon Dissenters of every denomination as enemies to the constitutions of both church and state, and therefore, to subvert their power and influence, or compel them to uniformity of sentiment, another bill was brought into the Commons House of Assembly, framed in such a manner as to exclude them entirely from the house of representatives.

-This bill required every man who should hereafter be chosen a member of assembly, to take the oaths and subscribe the declaration appointed by it, to conform to the religion and worship of the church of England, and to receive the sacrament of our Lord's Supper, according to the rites and usage of that church; a qualification which Dissenters considered as having a manifest tendency to rob them of all their civil rights or religious liberties.
+This bill required every man who should hereafter be chosen a member of the Commons House of Assembly, to take the oaths and subscribe the declaration appointed by it, to conform to the religion and worship of the church of England, and to receive the sacrament of our Lord's Supper, according to the rites and usage of that church; a qualification which Dissenters considered as having a manifest tendency to rob them of all their civil rights or religious liberties.

 To carry this bill through the house, all the art and influence of the governor and his party were requisite.
 In the lower house it passed by a majority of one vote, and in the upper house Landgrave Joseph Morton was refused liberty to enter his protest against it.
 At this juncture no bill could have been framed more inconsistent with the rights and privileges of the freemen, and more pernicious to the interest and prosperity of the country.